 Of course sometimes there’s no way round.
 Your outcome is your outcome and you need 100% of the outcome and therefore need to use 100% of the necessary effort/input.
 But this isn’t about producing ‘incomplete’ work or not finishing off jobs.
 So let’s look at this with another example for a moment.

 Let’s imagine you’re a freelance web designer for a moment and a client asks you to build them an ecommerce website.
 Now after detailed conversation you scope out the project and come up with a plan to code a bespoke ecommerce site for your client.
 100’s of hours later you have a site that’s ready.
 But what if there was something already in existence that meant you could remove the need to build the ecommerce platform yourself?
-Instead of hard coding you could use something like Spotify or Magento (to name a couple of ecommerce platforms) that would remove the need to spend 100’s of hours of work and instead you could spend the time on building the front end of the website and creating great UX, integrating Spotify with much less effort.
-With platforms like Spotify you might even reach 100% of the client’s needs whilst having reduced your necessary effort by as much as 90-95%.
+Instead of hard coding you could use something like Shopify or Magento (to name a couple of ecommerce platforms) that would remove the need to spend 100’s of hours of work and instead you could spend the time on building the front end of the website and creating great UX, integrating Shopify with much less effort.
+With platforms like Shopify you might even reach 100% of the client’s needs whilst having reduced your necessary effort by as much as 90-95%.
 Not only this but you’ll be able to produce the finished product for the client at a much quicker rate!

 So head back to your business now ready to consider there are a number of things you are doing that don’t need to be done.
 And one way to figure out what those things are is to look for areas of activity that are producing the lowest levels of output or product.